Marc-andreLabonte/MCUTrace/workshop.md

 - Cell phones do have plenty of local resources (cpu, memory, storage) to handle key matching
 - Much less capacity on MCU like ESP Vroom 32
 - Still to be determined if sufficient.
+- Possible to attach PSRAM chip on the SPI bus with the Vroom 32

-* Need to uncompress possibly large zip files
+* Need to uncompress possibly large zip files, needs ram
 * Need to compute 144 RPI from each TEK, check against scanned RPI in storage

 #### Quebec